August, 1963. Cape May, New Jersey.

 So, there you had it.

-I turned and saw Elektra coming down Perry Street, holding up a black umbrella, wearing a blue dress, carrying a paper bag of something.
-I turned my head back to my right, and sure enough, Steve was gone again.
+I continued to stare out at the street and then I saw another vision in the rain, off to the left, Elektra coming down Perry Street, holding up another black umbrella, wearing a pale blue dress, carrying a paper bag of something.

 When she got near the front gate I stood up, and then, realizing she wouldn’t have a free hand for the gate I ran down to get it for her.